 - Families are encouraged to add their 3-year-old to Final Forms.
-We are now able to offer 1⁄2 day preschool for our youngest students. - Families of children who will not turn 4 on or before October 1st will be offered the half day three year old option.
-We reserve spots for 4 year old students in our full day classrooms to ensure that they are ready for kindergarten.
+Please note: there will be an extremely limited number of placements available for 3-year-olds.
+Three-year-olds on our waitlist will be placed in available spots starting in October. - Families of children who will not turn 4 on or before October 1st will not be enrolled at the beginning of the school year.
+We reserve these spots for 4 year olds to ensure that they are ready for kindergarten.